cuongpo/coti-telegram-token-bot/README.md

 2. The script will output the transaction details and balance after minting.

-### Step 3: Configure Telegram Bot Token
+### Step 3: Configure Telegram Bot Token and OpenAI API Key

-1. Add your Telegram Bot Token to the root `.env` file:
+1. Make sure you've added both your Telegram Bot Token and OpenAI API Key to the root `.env` file:
    ```
-   # Add this to your root .env file
+   # Required for the Telegram bot to function
    TELEGRAM_BOT_TOKEN=your_telegram_bot_token
+   OPENAI_API_KEY=your_openai_api_key
    ```

 2. The contract address is automatically configured in the bot's service file when you deploy the contract in Step 1.